Computer Network and System Administration

 Computers are part of our everyday life—but without people who know how to manage the networks that support our technology, it would be a crazy world.
 Luckily, Michigan Tech’s computer network and system administration (CNSA) program fills this critical need.
 We provide a defined, experiential approach to programming, security, and Linux administration.
 You’ll graduate prepared to excel in multiple areas of computer network and security.

 As a computer network and system administrator major you can focus on technical areas such as:

 - Network Engineering

 What You Need to Know About This Program

 - Network World says that “Michigan Tech's program for the Bachelor of Science degree in Computer Network and System Administration (CNSA) is taking steps to see that the students are ready to hit the ground running when they leave school.”

 - The CNSA program has established a relationship with the Los Alamos National Security Lab in New Mexico that has generated co-op opportunities and full-time positions.

-- Put your classroom skills into practice by working part-time in the local area with international corporations like GE Aviation and Dematic.
+- Put your classroom skills into practice by working part-time in the local area with international corporations like GE Aviation and Dematic Corp.
 These companies hire Michigan Tech students to fill critical positions in their IT areas.

-As a graduate, you’ll receive offers for positions such as network engineer, e-commerce/web director, integration engineer, network security specialist, and systems engineer.
+As a graduate, you’ll receive offers for positions such as network engineer, e-commerce/web developer, security specialist, database administrator, Voice over IP (VOIP) engineer, and systems engineer.
 And as global companies become more “wired,” the demand for computer networking and systems administration majors will only continue to grow.